tylerFretz/Grocery-Price-Comparison/README.md

 This project is designed to help users compare prices of groceries at local stores, enabling them to make more informed decisions about where to buy their groceries.

-The current live version of the site can be found at https://groceriez.bradencoates.ca/.

 ## Features

 ### Website